virtusize/integration_android/README-JP.md

 **❗IMPORTANT**

-The URL host has to be `sns-auth` and the URL scheme must begin with your app's package ID (com.your-company.your-app) and **end with .virtusize**, and the scheme you define must use all **lowercase** letters.
+1. The URL host has to be `sns-auth`
+2. The URL scheme must begin with your app's package ID (com.your-company.your-app) and **end with .virtusize**, and the scheme which you define must use all **lowercase** letters.

 ### 4. Virtusize Message Handlerの登録（オプション）